patilpratik20/Fund-Raising-Using-Blockchain-and-ZKP/README.md

 | `Sahil Somil` |

 ## Aim:
-This project aims to develop a system for crowd funding platform ustilising the ZKP(Zero Knowledge Proof), which is implemented using through Schnorr Signature Scheme.
+This project aims to develop a system for crowd funding platform utilising the ZKP(Zero Knowledge Proof), which is implemented using through Schnorr Signature Scheme.

 ## Technology Used:
 - C++